How You Can Help Prevent Food Waste (and Feed Others While Doing It!)

 How You Can Help Prevent Food Waste and Feed Local Families in Need

-The USDA says, "The best approach to reducing food loss and waste is not to create it in the first place. ..
+According to the USDA, "The best approach to reducing food loss and waste is not to create it in the first place. ..
 If excess food is unavoidable, recover it to donate to hunger-relief organizations so that they can feed people in need."